Winchester Today's Kevin Gover discovers plenty of Hot Love at the Mayflower for 20th Century Boy - 6 May, 2014 (***** Five Stars)

 Other strong points: the lighting is adventurously colourful and complex for a travelling show although I’m not sure the strobe effect works during the wrestling competition; costumes that are equally colourful and authentic of the era; and an intriguing set that opens up like a neon pop-up book for all the different scenes.

-There are very few weak points: a minor hitch with a curtain at the end of Act 1 and a wobbly follow-spot (neither of which will be repeated I’m sure); the wrestling scene iunconvincing despite strobe and slo-mo effects; and the encore following an impressive finale and curtain call is too long, especially as the audience is encouraged to stand for it.
+There are very few weak points: a minor hitch with a curtain at the end of Act 1 and a wobbly follow-spot (neither of which will be repeated I’m sure); the wrestling scene is unconvincing despite strobe and slo-mo effects; and the encore following an impressive finale and curtain call is too long, especially as the audience is encouraged to stand for it.

 All in all, Happy Days lives up to its name, deserves a five star performance and is great fun.